maiamcc/contrasite/_src/flashmobs/how-to.markdown

       <ul>
          <li>Should be accessible via mass transit</li>
          <li>Is it legal for you to dance there?
 Will you get hassled by security?</li>
-         <li>Will you conflict with another event?
+         <li>Will you conflict with another event, performer, etc.?
 (Either in your space, or nearby enough to be loud, draw part of the crowd away, etc.)</li>
       </ul>
    </li>
    <li class="level-1">